introfog/GitWave/README.md

 GitWave is licensed under the [Apache license](LICENSE.md), providing you with the freedom to use, modify, and distribute the software.

 ## Contributions
-We welcome contributions to my project.
+I welcome contributions to my project.
 If you're interested in helping, please read [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get started.